elixirschool/elixirschool/lessons/specifics/debugging.md

 ![Debugger Screenshot 4]({{ site.url }}/assets/debugger_4.png)

-In this window we can look up the value of variables, step forward to next line, or evaluate expressions.
-To disable a breakpoint:
+In this window we can look up the value of variables, step forward to next line, or evaluate expressions. `:int.disable_break/2` can be called in order to disable a breakpoint:

 ```elixir
 iex > :int.disable_break(Example, 8)